ianxxiao/use-athena/README.md

 **Athena Review** - This benchmarks and predicts how well your article might do given your topic and audience.

 # Free vs. Pro
-Athena uses a freemium model.
+Athena uses simple and transparent freemium model.
 Features and pricing details are coming soon.

 # Installation
 Coming soon.